The Standard Choice form

 You do not need to provide the Standard Choice form to employees holding a temporary visa, although they remain eligible to choose their own super fund.

 If you change your default fund, you will need to give the Standard Choice form to your employees who are in the old default fund.

 You also need to keep a record of providing the Standard Choice form within the required time frame, as well as the completed Standard Choice form and any additional documentation given to you by the employee for a period of five years.
 Your employees can choose a fund by either completing Part A of the Standard Choice form or by providing you with the equivalent information in writing.

-If an employee is eligible to make a choice but doesn’t, you must make the choice for them by submitting their contributions to your default super fund.
 Your default fund needs to be a complying fund that offers a minimum level of life insurance and must be MySuper authorised.
 MySuper was introduced by the Federal Government as part of its Stronger Super reforms and was designed to give consumers access to a simple, low-fee super product that is easy to compare with Default super contributions must be made to a MySuper authorised fund.

 If you’ve chosen Sunsuper as your default fund you can rest assured that Sunsuper meets all of these requirements.
 In fact, Sunsuper was the first fund in Australia to be awarded a MySuper licence.

 Modern Awards came into effect in January 2010.
 Superannuation is an important part of Modern Awards, and each award will usually list a number of MySuper funds which you can pay default super contributions to.
 Modern Awards only apply to employees covered by the national workplace relations system, and may not cover managers or higher-income earners.
 If your employees fall under a Modern Award, you can use Sunsuper as your default fund if:

 - Sunsuper is listed as a default superannuation fund in the Modern Award that applies to you, or